theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-settings.md

 You can use **Row Limit** to perform tests with a small amount of data by entering a row limit of e.g., 1000 (not 0).
 - **Formatted Values:** <br>
 If this option is active, the values of key figures are formatted as defined in the Query Designer e.g., scaling factor and number of decimal places.
-- **Only Structure:** <br>
-Activate **Only Structure** if your BW Cube extraction was created in an old version of the BW Cube component.
-The method for the metadata retrieval has changed, which affects especially BEx Queries with two structures.<br>
-This option can only be activated and deactivated in the [Look Up](./bw-cube-extraction-define#look-up-a-bw-cube-or-query) window of the component.

 {: .box-tip }
 **Recommendation**: Always define a package size.